ShozenD/AutocorrelationShell.jl/README.md

 # Autocorrelation Wavelet Packet Transform
 acwpt(x, P, Q)
 ```
 The `acwpt` function computes the autocorrelation wavelet packet transform for 1 dimensional signal.
-It returns a binary tree object where the root node contains the original signal, and each child node contains a vector of 1 dimensional autocorrelation wavelet transform coefficients.
+It returns a binary tree where the root node contains the original signal, and each child node contains a vector of 1 dimensional autocorrelation wavelet transform coefficients.

 <img src="figures/acwpt_diagram.png" alt="AC Wavelet Packet Transform Diagram" width="600" />